 The 1980s version of the inventory was compiled manually, using tracings from paper maps.
 It contained a significant number of boundary discrepancies.
 In the late 1990s, paper maps were converted to digital format and an initial effort was made to reconcile boundaries with digital OS boundaries.
 This work was completed and the first digital version of the inventory was made available in 2004.
 This version is referred to as the AWI 2004.

 During the digitisation work, it became clear that a comprehensive revision was needed to fully resolve the discrepancies identified when the digital AWI 2004 was being prepared.
-Digital versions of the 1st County Series OS maps (1: 2,500), known as Epoch 1 maps, had become available and, even though produced a few years later than the 1st edition maps, they were far superior in terms of scale, clarity and detail.
+Digital versions of the first County Series OS maps (1: 2,500), known as Epoch 1 maps, had become available and, even though produced a few years later than the first edition maps, they were far superior in terms of scale, clarity and detail.
 The potential for using these maps as a baseline for a revised inventory was recognised, and after two pilot studies it was decided that they would resolve many previous discrepancies and much better define the boundaries for ancient woodland across Wales.

 An ecological survey was carried out to determine any significant ecological differences between woods on the existing AWI and those shown only on the Epoch 1 maps.
 The larger scale of the Epoch 1 maps allowed ancient woodland as small as 0.5ha to be identified – an improvement on the previous minimum threshold of 2ha.